Croatia in the Junior Eurovision Song Contest 2014

-Croatia selected their Junior Eurovision Song Contest 2014 entry through an internal selection.
-On 2 October 2014 it was revealed that Josephine Zec would represent Croatia in the contest with the song "Game Over".
+Croatia was represented at the Junior Eurovision Song Contest 2014 with the song "Game Over", written and performed by Josephine Zec.
+The Croatian participating broadcaster, Hrvatska radiotelevizija (HRT) internally selected its entry for the contest.
+The entry and performer was revealed on 2 October 2014.

 Internal selection

 Despite withdrawing from the Eurovision Song Contest 2014, on 26 September 2014 it was announced that Croatia would return to the Junior Eurovision Song Contest in 2014, after a seven-year absence.
-On 2 October 2014, the Croatian broadcaster HRT announced that Josephine Zec had been internally selected to represent the Balkan country with the song "Game Over".
+On 2 October 2014, Hrvatska radiotelevizija (HRT) announced that it had internally selected Josephine Zec with the song "Game Over".
 A presentation of the song took place on 3 October 2014 at 09:30 CET on the television show "Puni Kerg".